-In its first two years, the Eddie Byers Fund has supported refugees and asylum seekers gain employment, enter education and access essential services and feel a part of their communities in the UK.
-It has also funded teacher training in Tanzania to help young pupils attend high school, which is taught in English, and English teaching in Palestine.
+In its first three years, the Eddie Byers Fund supported refugees and asylum seekers gain employment, enter education and access essential services and feel a part of their communities in the UK.
+It also funded teacher training in Tanzania to help young pupils attend high school, which is taught in English, and English teaching in Palestine.

-Eddie believed that education transforms people's lives and wanted English UK to more directly provide learning opportunities to those are disadvantaged.
-We are proud to create a lasting legacy in his name.
+Eddie believed that education transforms people's lives and wanted English UK to more directly provide learning opportunities to those who are disadvantaged.
+We are proud to have created a lasting legacy in his name, focused on learning English.

 Help us change lives through learning

-The fund is entirely created by donations and we have been overwhelmed by your kind words and generosity.
-We welcome donations at any time but also take on fundraising challenges, such as the national three peak challenge in 2016.
+The fund is entirely created by donations and we have been overwhelmed by supporters' kind words and generosity.
+We welcome donations at any time but also take on fundraising challenges such as the national and Yorkshire three peak hiking challenges.

 Applications will be assessed based on the information provided in the application form.
-We are looking for projects that will have a tangible, positive impact; that address significant need; focus on English language; and engage and benefit the wider community.
+We look for projects with a tangible, positive impact; that address significant need; focus on English language; and engage and benefit the wider community.